-Applications will open in October, and run continuously until June 2020.
+Applications open every October, and run continuously until the end of the academic year.
 However, if we can not take any more applicants in your placement subject we will close the applications before this.
 Therefore, while there is no deadline for applications, the sooner you apply the better.

 I qualified abroad, can I still join the course?